 How do genes work?

-Genes control everything from height to eye and hair color.
-Differences between people result from different versions of the gene.
-Genes determine how cells act.
+Genes control everything from height to eye and hair color, by telling specific cells how to act.
+Differences between people result from having different versions of a particular gene.
 When genes are working normally, the body and its cells function normally.
-When a misstep occurs in the way a gene works, a genetic disease, such as psoriasis, may result.
+When a misstep occurs in the way a gene works, a genetic disease such as psoriasis may result.

-How are genes different in people with psoriasis?
+How are genes different in people with psoriatic diseases?

 What does heredity have to do with it?

 Scientists now believe that at least 10 percent of the general population inherits one or more of the genes that create a predisposition to psoriasis.
-However, only 2 percent to 3 percent of the population develops the disease.
+However, only two percent to three percent of the population develops the disease.

-This is thought to be because only 2 percent to 3 percent of people encounter the "right" mix of genetics and triggers that lead to the development of psoriasis.
-Those who have a genetic disease but don't have a family history of it, for example, may have "inherited" two genes from their father and two from their mother—neither of whom had all four and therefore never developed the disease.
+This is thought to be because only two percent to three percent of people encounter the "right" mix of genetics and are exposed to triggers that lead to the development of psoriasis.
+Those who have a genetic disease but don’t have a family history of it, for example, may have inherited two genes from their father and two from their mother—neither of whom had all four and therefore never developed the disease.

 What is happening with genetic research?